EsauPR/CIMAT-Numerical-Methods/README.md

 # Numerical-Methods
-Implementation techniques usefull for Numerical Methods in ANCI C
+Techniques Implementations usefull for Numerical Methods in ANCI C